daniel-macrae/NegotiationApp/README.md

 # NegotiationApp
-Game of Nines app for the RUG MSc AI course Cognitive Modelling: Complex Behaviour
+Game of Nines app for the RUG MSc AI course Cognitive Modelling: Complex Behaviour.
+This app is written in Swift, for iOS devices.

 ## Cognitive Model